-Christ’s Ascension represents his triumphal entry into the heavenly Jerusalem, his coronation as King inauguration of the Kingdom or Reign of God in the power of the Spirit.
+Christ’s Ascension represents his triumphal entry into the heavenly Jerusalem, his coronation as King and the inauguration of the Kingdom or Reign of God in the power of the Spirit.
 He no longer wears a crown of thorns, but one of glory, reigning in power.
 From his throne he pours out gifts – virtues and charisms too numerous to count.

 It is fitting to celebrate Jesus’ triumphal entry into Jerusalem on Palm Sunday.
 We rejoice to see the holy city roll out the red carpet and hail Jesus as the promised Messiah.

 The problem is, however, that the only crown they gave their king was a crown of thorns.

 This week the Church recalls a far more important victory procession.
 The Solemnity of the Ascension celebrates the triumphal entry into the heavenly Jerusalem, the true and eternal City of God.
 The inhabitants of that city did not cry “hosanna” one day and “crucify him” the next.
 Suffering is over.
 Death has been defeated.
 There is nothing left for Christ but glory.

 All during his public ministry, he had spoken of some mysterious “Kingdom of God.”
 He was speaking not so much of a place, but of a new era, the period of the “Reign of God.”
 But a new reign must begin with a coronation, just as a new presidential administration must begin with an inauguration, though the election had been won months earlier.
 The prince may be heir to the kingdom from birth, but until he puts on the crown and takes his seat on the throne, he cannot exercise his authority.

 The Ascension celebrates this momentous occasion.
 Myriads of angels sing a new song of indescribable beauty as the one who is both son of God and son of Adam takes his seat at the right hand of the Father and is crowned as King of heaven and earth.